Get some free rap beats! Why buy rap beats when you can have them for free?

 You can easily find the above on YouTube – always good for inspiration.

-Music sampling is the acquisition of a musical piece, whether it is a portion, an audio track or a recording and reusing it in a different song or musical medium.
+Music sampling is the acquisition of a musical piece, whether it be a portion, complete audio track or a layered recording and reusing it in a different song or musical medium.
 Read more on techniques and ideas across the iBeat site.

 Hip-hop was the first musical genre to be originally based on the art sampling.
 The first DJ’s were born while using two vinyl turntables and audio mixers during the 1970’s.
 It has then gained traction globally and now many types of music genres have started to use sampling.
 Sampling is originally done using a hardware named ‘sampler’ but now that the digital ages has come, there are already available computer programs meant for this task.